cuducos/no-more-stories/README.md

 ## Why

 * Group admins cannot configure it so users cannot forward _Stories_
-* Telegram bot API offers no information about the content of shared _Stories_ so group admins can automate protectio from spammers and scammers
+* Telegram bot API offers no information about the content of shared _Stories_ so group admins can automate protection from spammers and scammers
 * Forwarding a _Story_ is a strategy used by spammers and scammers due to the flaws above

 ## How